mgmtd/ecli/README.md

 Why?
 ----

-I don't want to have to build another closed source version of this again.
+I don't want to have to build yet another closed source version of this again.
+Now I don't work for a telecom supplier I have freedom to hack on telecom stuff of my own.

 Build
 -----